begeli/information-security-lab-projects/README.md

 ## Modules
 * **Module 1:** Implementation of eliptic curve cryptography (ECC) primitives, and cryptanalysis of ECC with fully and partially leaked nonces
-* **Module 2:** Implementation SIGMA protocol, implementation of TLS 1.3 protocol with PSKs and session resumption
+* **Module 2:** Implementation of SIGMA protocol, implementation of TLS 1.3 protocol with PSKs and session resumption
 * **Module 3:** Cryptographic reductions
 * **Module 4:** Exploitation of Trusted Execution Environments
 * **Module 5:** Runtime attacks